mattboggess/tokn/preprocessing/README.md

 ## Create Relation Extraction Data

 These scripts result in a train/dev/test split for relation extraction modelling:

+  - prep_life_bio_kb.py: This creates lookup dictionaries that can be used to check if a term pair has a relation in the Bio101 KB or not.
+It is used for generating training labels for relation extraction.
   - tag_sentences.py: This tags every term in each sentence for a set of textbooks.
 The result is a set of sentences each with a set of tagged terms for each sentence.
 Set tag_type = "relation_extraction" to use the set of textbooks/terms for relation extraction.